Click 'Accept all cookies' to agree to all cookies that collect anonymous data.

 The income tax rates and bands payable by Scottish taxpayers will be those set by the Scottish Parliament.
 Receipts from Scottish income tax will be collected by HMRC and paid to the Scottish Government (via HM-Treasury).

-On the 20 February 2018 the Scottish Parliament set the following income tax rates and bands for 2018 to 2019.
+On 19 February 2019 the Scottish Parliament set the following income tax rates and bands for 2019 to 2020.

 Scottish income tax is only payable by Scottish taxpayers.
 HMRC will determine whether or not you are a Scottish taxpayer based on where your main place of residence is.
 HMRC need to know if you have changed your address - you can tell HMRC about a change of address on the UK government website.

-The documents below provide details of the Service Level Agreement between HMRC and the Scottish Government on the administration of Scottish Income tax, as well as further information on Scottish Income Tax and the Scottish Rate Resolution (SRR).
+The documents below provide further information on Scottish Income Tax and the Scottish Rate Resolution (SRR).